-A state of the art lighting system has breathed new life into Flinders Street Station, one of Melbourne’s most photographed landmarks.
-Depth is created through shadows and varying intensities of light.
-Look out for spectacular light shows that are often run through major events.
+A state of the art lighting system has breathed new life into one of Melbourne’s most captured landmarks, Flinders Street Station.
+The night-time transformation of the building’s classical architecture is breathtaking.
+Depth is created by shadows and varying intensities of light.
+Look out for dazzling light shows that are often run through major events.

 Melbourne city laneways

 Melbourne’s street-art covered laneways are among the city’s most iconic sights.
 Awesome spots to discover including ACDC Lane, Croft Alley and Tattersalls Lane.
 Meyers Place and Guildford Lane have both been transformed by City of Melbourne’s Green Your Laneway program.
 Each lane sports stunning murals created by leading street artist, Mike Makatron.

 Princes Bridge is one of the busiest footpaths in Melbourne.
 Stop and enjoy uninterrupted views of the Yarra River.
 From Princes Bridge, you’ll be able to spot historic Southbank buildings on one side and the MCG on the other.
 The famous Arts Centre Melbourne spiral tower, Eureka Skydeck and Flinders Street Station all look close enough to touch.

 There are countless classic shots waiting to be taken all along the Yarra River.
 Immerse yourself in Melbourne city lights and catch a view of the unforgettable skyline at sunset.
 Yarra River is a famous spot for its spectacular bush scenery.
 Ride a bike, jog or take a walk along the waterways to witness the mesmerising views and feel a million miles away from the city.